NicolasGrimault/Project-IA/README.md

 The next step was to read the others approachs in the competition discussion to discover that our forest classifier has not enough estimators (we started with 50 then 100).

-So, after some reajusting, here the best model we got
+So, after some reajusting, here is the best model we got
 ```python
 finalforest_clf = RandomForestClassifier(
     n_estimators=1000,